MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/bug-check-0xc9--driver-verifier-iomanager-violation.md

 </tbody>
 </table>

 The following table lists additional **I/O Verification** errors that can appear.
-Some of these errors will only be revealed if **Enhanced I/O Verification** is activated.
-In Windows Vista and later, the **Enhanced I/O Verification** settings are included as part of **I/O Verification**.
+These errors appear when **Enhanced I/O Verification** is activated.
+For more information, see [Enhanced I/O Verification](https://docs.microsoft.com/windows-hardware/drivers/devtest/enhanced-i-o-verification).

 <table>
 <colgroup>